Updated: August 1, 2018

 Issue: In January 2013, Ralph Martire, executive director of the Center for Tax and Budget Accountability, proposed a multi–year solution to the state’s pension financing problem.
-The Martire Plan would replace the current 30–year plan to pay down the state’s unfunded pension liability with a 44-year plan.
-Essentially, this proposal would “re-finance” state government’s pension “mortgage.”
+The Martire Plan would replace the current “1995-2045” plan to pay down the state’s unfunded pension liability with a new 44–year funding schedule.
+Essentially, this proposal would “re–finance” state government’s pension “mortgage.”

 Legislators say that this continually rising payment under the current law is too expensive and will re-direct money from other state budget priorities.